-For business owners, it has become imperative to have a data analytics solution in place
+For business owners, it has become imperative to have data analytics and business intelligence solutions in place

 Once you are in the Microsoft stable, you will have access to many other key platforms – tools like Delve, OneNote, and OneDrive that have built-in analytics.
 These platforms can tell you, for example, how much time you are spending in meetings; whether or not someone viewed a shared Excel spreadsheet; and many other collaborative tools that allow staff to work together from different locations or offices.